 Coming from Malaga Port, we first did not find the entrance of the Cathedral of Malaga, Basílica de la Encarnación.
-But it is actually quite easy: just walk around the building, since the entrance is located on the northern side (or backside) of Santa Iglesia.
+But it is actually effortless: just walk around the building, since the entrance is located on the northern side (or backside) of Santa Iglesia.
 The Roman church, built between 1528 and 1782, was built in Renaissance style, besides the baroque facade.
-It got immediately our attention due to its impressive construction of the south side of the building and 84 meters high north tower.
-But we as gay couple explorers are always curious what is behind any facade.
-The interiority of the church is at least as impressive as the exterior of Santa Iglesia.
+It got immediately our attention due to its impressive construction on the south side of the building and 84 meters high north tower.
+But we as gay couple explorers are always curious about what is behind any facade.
+The inferiority of the church is at least as impressive as the exterior of Santa Iglesia.
 Our tip is to take a seat in one of the uncountable cafés around the Plaza del Obispo and the streets Calle Císter and Calle Canñón.
 One of the most beautiful spots in Malaga, at least for us.

 Going on a Gay Cruise as a gay couple?
 A lot of people keep on asking if that is actually a good idea.
 We think it is.
 Everything is possible, nothing has to happen.
-True to the motto we had incredibly much fun and most fun during our one-week cruising experience with costume parties, good food and a lot of (new) friends.
+True to the motto we had incredibly much fun and most fun during our one-week cruising experience with costume parties, good food, and a lot of (new) friends.

 Explore the Alcazaba of Málaga with a Great View

 It felt like traveling back in time when we entered the walls and narrow streets of the palatial fortification complex Alcazaba of Málaga.
 The higher we walked and climbed, the more beautiful and stunning the view over the city of Málaga became.
 Dark shadowed corners of the inner and outer citadel alternate with bright terraces and green gardens on our way uphill.
-The plateau on top was a green area with small fountains, multifoil arches and the Courtyard Garden of the Cuartos de Granada.
+The plateau on top was a green area with small fountains, multifoil arches, and the Courtyard Garden of the Cuartos de Granada.
 The complex built in the 11th century is considered to be the prototype of military architecture, according to architect-restorer, Leopoldo Torres Balbás.
-The view over the port the old town of Málaga from the top of the Alcazaba was breathtaking.
+The view over the port of the old town of Málaga from the top of the Alcazaba was breathtaking.
 We could even spot or gay cruise ship, the Sovereign.
 Our tip is to take your time to explore since there is much to discover like the remnants of a Roman theater dating back to the 1st century BC.

-Before booking a gay cruise, we are sure you need some answers on questions like how does a day on a gay cruise ship look like?
+Before booking a gay cruise, we are sure you need some answers to questions like how does a day on a gay cruise ship look like?
 What about the food?
 Are there enough vegetarian options available?
 What about the parties?
 We give answers from our experience of The Cruise with La Demence.